ancorasir/ProSoRo/README.md

 ## Source Data

-The source data corresponding to figures in the paper can be found in [Source Data](./assets/source_data/).
+The data corresponding to figures in the paper can be found in [Source Data](./assets/source_data/).

 ## Hardware